 Bushiribana Gold Mills

 Along the island’s windward coast, shallow cave formations invite you to look inside damp chambers, ancient rock drawings, and plenty of stalagmites and stalactites greet you.
-The 100-foot long Guadirikiri Cave is famous for its two chambers, illuminated by the sunlight streaming through holes in the roof.
+The 100-foot-long Guadirikiri Cave is famous for its two chambers, illuminated by the sunlight streaming through holes in the roof.
 In the darker portions of the cave nest hundreds of harmless bats.
 Fontein Cave is the most popular of the caves as it is the only one that has the drawings of the ancient Arawak Indians on the ceilings.
-Huliba Cave is also known as the Tunnel of Love because of the heart shaped opening at its entrance.
+Huliba Cave is also known as the Tunnel of Love because of the heart-shaped opening at its entrance.
 You will need flashlights to explore the 300-foot-long passageway.
 Book a local tour guide to see these wonders.

-Though the island won’t win awards for best golf courses in the Caribbean, Tierra del Sol Golf Course in the north, will ably provide a fix for duffers.
-Constant tradewind conditions proves both a challenge and a pleasure, while enhanced by sweeping views of the coastline and rolling greens landscaped with water features and cactus hazards.
+Though the island won’t win awards for the best golf courses in the Caribbean, Tierra del Sol Golf Course in the north will ably provide a fix for duffers.
+Constant tradewind conditions prove both a challenge and a pleasure, while enhanced by sweeping views of the coastline and rolling greens landscaped with water features and cactus hazards.
 A narrow course of 9 holes at Divi Links also provides nifty attractions, with the wind often guiding the ball in an unintended direction.
 Nevertheless, a little effort coupled with low greens fees will bag a lot of satisfaction.